Legal IndyCar Betting Online

 Naturally, with more and more states embracing legal sports betting, we expect IndyCar odds to take off soon.
 But even if you live in a state without sports wagering options available locally, secure motorsports betting is available to all US residents aged 18 and up.
 All you need to do to get into the driver’s seat is consult our short pre-race checklist on legal IndyCar betting online.
 So read on to rev up your bankroll!

 Is It Legal To Bet On IndyCar Races?

 Yes, it is!
 You can bet on IndyCar races in-person in 20 or so states, as racebooks are traditionally part of typical sports betting boards.
 However, if you don’t reside in legal sports betting states (or if your state is simply taking too long to launch domestic options after legalizing the pastime), you can lawfully bet on IndyCar races at several of the top-rated online sportsbooks operating outside of US borders.

-Note: Two US states – WA and CT – expressly forbid all online gambling, including online sports betting.
-While neither state appears to enforce these laws (and online betting sites will accept 18+ members from both), we must recommend that you stay in your lane and drive under caution if you choose to speed ahead.
+Note: WA expressly forbids all online gambling, including online sports betting.
+While Washington has never enforced these laws, we must recommend that you stay in your lane and drive under caution if you choose to speed ahead.

 Betting On The Indy 500